Bloomsday Miscellany, 2017

 Asquat on the cuckstool he folded out his paper, turning its pages over on his bared knees.
 Something new and easy.
 No great hurry.
 Keep it a bit.
 Our prize titbit: Matcham’s Masterstroke.
 Written by Mr Philip Beaufoy, Playgoers’ Club, London.
 Payment at the rate of one guinea a column has been made to the writer.
 Three and a half.
 Three pounds, three.
 Three pounds, thirteen and six.

 Quietly he read, restraining himself, the first column and, yielding but resisting, began the second.
 Midway, his last resistance yielding, he allowed his bowels to ease themselves quietly as he read ...
 He read on, seated calm above his own rising smell ...

 He tore away half the prize story sharply and wiped himself with it.
 Then he girded up his trousers, braced and buttoned himself.
 He pulled back the jerky shaky door of the jakes and came forth from the gloom into the air.

 What this passage shows is that Joyce was every bit as analytical about matters scatological as he was about history.
 In both instances, he understood the process of production.
-Of Ulysses we can truly say, ‘All human life is there’ – the motto of the News of the World, a newspaper which (like the Freeman’s Journal) is now defunct.
+Of Ulysses we can truly say ‘All human life is there’ – the motto of the News of the World, now also a defunct newspaper like the Freeman’s Journal.